 For example, the MicroSENS IR Incubator 0-20% CO2 Sensor has been optimized to measure 5% by volume of CO2 in cell incubators to manage ideal cell and tissue growth.

-Unlike typical incubator CO2 sensors, the innovative design is resistant to heat and moisture.
+Unlike typical CO2 sensors, this sensor is designed to be resistant to heat and moisture.
 It can be permanently mounted inside the incubation chamber since it can withstand up to 190° C heat and steam sterilization.
 And because it can be calibrated in-place, it does not need to be returned to the factory for calibration.
 This minimizes down time between cell culture growth cycles.